YangPhy/YangPhy.github.io/_pages/cv.md

 A PDF version of CV can be found [here](/files/cvYangMa.pdf).

 ### Professional Preparation
-* Ph.D. in Physics, University of Pittsburgh, expected Apr.
+* Ph.D. in Physics, University of Pittsburgh, Apr.
 2022
 * M.S. in Physics, Chongqing University, June 2016

 ### Skills